Josh Drimmer

 Synopsis

-At 35, Magda might not quite be where she hoped she’d be, with her days are spent in a mind-numbing, Carpal Tunnel-inducing temp job and her nights, sorta seeing an idiot drummer eleven years her junior.
-But when her apartment is invaded by a mysterious, constant, piercing beeping, something all the 311 calls in the world won’t get rid of, the comfort of her ramshackle life, and her sanity, is shaken.
+At 35, Magda might not quite be where she hoped to be, spending her days in a Carpal Tunnel-inducing temp job and her nights sorta seeing an idiot drummer eleven years her junior.
+But when her Greenpoint apartment is invaded by a mysterious, constant, piercing beeping, something all the 311 calls in the world won't get rid of, her ramshackle life is shaken (at last).

-At 35, Magda might not quite be where she hoped she’d be, with her days are spent in a mind-numbing, Carpal Tunnel-inducing temp job and her nights, sorta seeing an idiot drummer eleven years her junior.
-But when her apartment is invaded by a mysterious, constant, piercing beeping, something all the 311 calls in the world won’t get rid of, the comfort of her ramshackle life, and her sanity, is shaken.
+At 35, Magda might not quite be where she hoped to be, spending her days in a Carpal Tunnel-inducing temp job and her nights sorta seeing an idiot drummer eleven years her junior.
+But when her Greenpoint apartment is invaded by a mysterious, constant, piercing beeping, something all the 311 calls in the world won't get rid of, her ramshackle life is shaken (at last).

 Iago, of W. 95th St.